rizkypamungkas/DA/Excel/Superstore Analysis/readme.md

 8. Shipping Method Optimization:
 Maintain Standard Class shipping options and consider improving shipping efficiency to meet the preferences of customers looking for economical yet efficient options.

+## Interactive Dashboards
+An interactive dashboard has been created to summarize the most important key insights from the sales dataset over the four-year period (2011–2014), making it easily viewable and understandable for stakeholders.

 <img src="https://drive.google.com/uc?id=1ZL-XAlVaxScZyH0_OTT85dzWmvTvCYKt" alt="Logo Proyek" width="1000" height="800">